The Maine coon cat is one of the largest of the domestic cat breeds as well as a natural breed of cat.

 The body of the Maine coon cat is usually between medium to large, very muscular, with a broad chest and an affordable well balanced rectangular appearance.

-This breed of cat comes with a coat that is naturally heavy and shaggy.
+This cat breed comes with a naturally heavy and fuzzy coat.
 The coon cat’s coat is longer on the britches and stomach areas and shorter on the shoulders.

 The coon is a very handsome cat with a front ruff, foot tufts, ear tufts, and a glorious long flowing tail.

-The coon cat is one of the most ideal family cat and that has earned it fame as it becomes the third most famous domestic cat breed in the United States of America.
+The coon cat is one of the most ideal family cats, and that has earned it fame as it becomes the third most famous domestic cat breed in the United States of America.

 Little wonder why it has been nicknamed the gentle giant by its lovers.